Jim6388/Tutorial-CustomDebianPackage/README.md

 Let's get an overall picture of what I'm going to do in this tutorial:

-- Step 1: Download the source package:
+- Step 1: Download the source package from Ubuntu Archive:
   - Obtain the source of the existing `hello` package from the Ubuntu archive.
 - Step 2: Modify the upstream source:
   - Add a test script: Create a script named `testing.sh` that echoes "this is a test from ChunChia Tsao" to standard error (STDERR).